In this product guide:

 It was conceived as a general-purpose fitness shoe, as opposed to the sports-specific design approach.
 Or at least, that was the idea.

-Today, the term ‘gym workout’ includes a broad range of fitness activities.
-It could be anything from traditional weight-lifting sessions to a bout of high-intensity training.
-Or going to a gym could mean deep stretches, burpees, box jumps, and 30 minutes on the treadmill or Stairmaster.
+Today, the term ‘gym workout’ could mean anything from traditional weight-lifting sessions to a bout of high-intensity training.
+Going to a gym could mean deep stretches, burpees, box jumps, and 30 minutes on the treadmill or Stairmaster.

 As you can see, the one-shoe-to-do-it-all approach is a bit dated.
 The definition of ‘gym workout’ has evolved, and with that, the training shoe design has kept up.

-Shoes like the Monarch IV have hues of the original cross-trainer concept, but there are other products with superior functionality and contemporary silhouettes.
+Shoes like the Monarch IV have hues of the original cross-trainer concept, but there are other products with superior functionality.

 We’ve divided this buyer’s guide based on two activity groups.